How to Liquidate Business Credit Cards into Cash: The Essential Guide

 Refund Negative Balances

 Depending on the issuer’s policies, this refund can be issued as a credit to the card account or a direct payment to the cardholder.
 Tracking negative balances on business credit cards is essential to ensure accurate financial records and avoid potential issues with account reconciliation.
+This method typically can’t be used on accounts with a zero balance.

 Convenience Checks